86Box/docs/settings/sound.rst

 Host audio device to use for all audio produced by the emulated machine's PC speaker, :doc:`sound cards <../settings/sound>` and other sound hardware.

+Sample rate
+^^^^^^^^^^^

+Audio sample rate target for all audio produced by the emulated machine's PC speaker, :doc:`sound cards <../settings/sound>` and other sound hardware.
+May improve the sound quality of some applications if changed.

-.. note:: This option does not apply to MIDI music sent to a software synthesizer through the :ref:`System MIDI <settings/sound:MIDI Out Device>` device, as these synthesizers are external to 86Box.
+.. note:: The **Audio output device** and **Sample rate** options do not apply to MIDI music sent to a software synthesizer through the :ref:`System MIDI <settings/sound:MIDI Out Device>` device, as these synthesizers are external to 86Box.

 |midi| MIDI
 -----------